- Open Access

 GMM is solved by implementing the EM algorithm described previously with MATLAB.
 All features are transformed to have variances 1.
 Receiver Operating Characteristic (ROC) curve and Area Under the Curve (AUC) are employed to measure the classifier performance.
 ROC curves of actual classifications locate in between the ideal plot (the point (0,1)) and the random-guess plot (the diagonal line) with AUC ∈ (0.
 5, 1).
 The bigger the AUC, the more powerful the classification is.

-AUC of classifiers built with each feature
+Discriminant power of each feature

 The result about the discriminant power of each feature shows that the number of basic sites is not powerful in discriminating peptides with different charges.
 The reason is that the computation of this feature is not quite precise.
 It is hard to compute the number of basic sites, because it is complicated by the following factors: (1) it is possible that the mass differences between many pairs of peaks correspond to one same basic site, because 6 kinds of ions can be generated in CID although they are not equally likely generated.
 Besides, those ions can produce variants by losing water, ammonia, CO or NH group.
 (2) When we compute the number of basic sites, we don’t want to consider too much about their positions in a sequence, otherwise, it would become another complex problem, peptide de novo sequencing.
 However, when there are multiple basic sites especially multiple same basic sites like two K or two R existing in a peptide, we need to find a way to differentiate these two K or two R. (3) Situations when tryptic peptides end with two adjacent basic sites (KK, RR, KR, RK, HK, HR) or start with a basic site also complicate the computation.
 The research in shows that when two basic sites are adjacent, it is more possible that only one of them can attach protons because there exists strong Coulombic repulsion force between adjacent protons.
 In addition, peptides start with basic residues will make the N-terminal amine group attract protons less likely, because the side chains of basic residues have much higher proton affinities than the amine group .